 Sparks have also written the music for a musical feature film called Annette, which will star Adam Driver and Marion Cotillard, directed by Leos Caras (Holy Motors).
 There is also a currently untitled Sparks documentary directed by Edgar-Wright, who previously directed Baby Driver and Spaced.

-Sparks head out on a European tour in October – dates below (Manchester is sold out).
+Sparks head out on a European tour in 2022 – due to several Covid-related date changes, tour dates have been removed from the site.